doyleyeh/FLARE-SLM/README.md

 This repository contains the code and data for the paper [Active Retrieval Augmented Generation](https://arxiv.org/abs/2305.06983).
-This repository was forked from [Flare](https://github.com/jzbjyb/FLARE/tree/main)
+It is built upon and forked from the [FLARE repository](https://github.com/jzbjyb/FLARE/tree/main).

 ## Overview